HOW TO USE " PLUTÔT " IN FRENCH? 🥵🇫🇷

 I'm pretty happy with my score on this French exam.
 That means you are quite happy, you are quite satisfied.

-Thibault is pretty nice.
-Why don't you go have a drink with him?
+Thibault's pretty nice.
+Why don't you have a drink with him?

 Again, the point here is that this person is quite nice.

 That's it for today.
-I hope you enjoyed this little video, that you understood a little better how to use the adverb "plutôt" in French.
+I hope you've enjoyed this little video, and that you've understood a little better how to use the adverb "plutôt" in French.

 If so, put a like, put a like and above all, subscribe to the channel and activate the bell so you don't miss any of my videos.